 Chapter 3 – Gearing Up

 I started my plan in a very simple way.
-As soon as I could garner support of my brothers, I knew I needed to try something that no one else have tried earlier.
+As soon as I could garner the support of my brothers, I knew I needed to try something that no one else has tried earlier.

 Next challenge was to find out a tentative day-wise Itinerary.
 I bought one good Tourist Map Booklet of India.
 I noted down my planned stopover points with respect to distance, road conditions, must visit tourist places etc. My nephew and niece who were only 18 and 17 years then were very excited about this as if it was a Geography exercise for them.
 My plan was to flag-off my ride from BOBMC Rider Mania 2017, which was scheduled to be held in Goa.
 Zaffer, my elder brother helped me finalizing the route and direction.
 It was a blessing for me to have a brother like him.
 He made my ride much easier.

 Our idea was to be close the ride in South India.
 Ever since the broad plan was finalized, I started discussing my plan with my long-distance rider friends.
 They guided me with riding discipline and tips and tricks.

 [For Tips and Tricks, Best Practices, Do’s and Don’t of a cross-country ride and to understand what experienced riders from different countries have to say about such a ride in different terrains and much more …read his upcoming book]